daniel5151/fusion-kbd-controller-1/README.md

 # fusion-kbd-controller

+**This version is no longer maintained - please use [fusion-kbd-controller-rs](https://github.com/daniel5151/fusion-kbd-controller-rs) instead!**

 This project is a tiny userspace binary that allows you to configure the RGB Fusion keyboard of the Gigabyte AERO 15X using libusb.